yanzhenjie/AndServer/README.md

 # AndServer
-`AndServer` is a Web server of Android, support for the deployment of static website, dynamic website, support dynamic interface (Equivalent to Servelt of java ).
+`AndServer` is a Web server of Android, support for the deployment of static website, dynamic website, support dynamic interface (Equivalent to Servlet of java ).

 **[中文文档](./README-CN.md)**